waimea-snoble/200DTD-Assesment/docs/Development.md

 ![alt text](images/figma-UI-designv6.png)

 I was pleased that my client was happy with the design and decided to slightly round the buttons so they didn't look as rectangular.
-I decided to leave the boxes in the forms when the user is inputing text.
+I decided to leave the boxes in the forms when the user is inputting text.

 # 14/06/2024

 My client and I discussed about what colours to use for the design.
 My client said
->I would like the colours of the website to incorporate the samecolours as the Gymnastics Nelson logo which is blue, red and white.
+>I would like the colours of the website to incorporate the same colours as the Gymnastics Nelson logo which is blue, red and white.
 I feel that this would be important in retaining the Gymnastics Nelson identity.

 We talked about where to put the colours and decided on this
 ![Figma UI design with colour](images/figma-UI-design-colour.png)